Winnifred Selby

 Winnifred Kyei Selby is a young Ghanaian social entrepreneur and the president of the EPF Educational Empowerment Initiative based in Kumasi, Ashanti Region of Ghana.
 She co-founded the Ghana Bamboo Bike Initiative with Bernice Dapaah at the age of 15.
-And At age 17, she established another business, the Afrocentric Bamboo Initiative.
+At age 17, she established another business, the Afrocentric Bamboo Initiative.
 In 2018, she became the first Ghanaian to be inducted into the Royal Institute of Singapore.

 Education and career

 Selby attended Joy Standard College.
 She is also an alumna of Cambridge University Leading For Change Executive Education and Fellow of the Royal Commonwealth Society.
 She co-founded the Ghana Bamboo Bike Initiative with Bernice Dapaah at the age of 15 and the Afrocentric Bamboo Initiative at the age of 17 right after completing her secondary education.